curtishoyt/curtishoyt.github.io/_drafts/2020-10-06-order-of-concerns.md

 A suggestion of priorities in optimization.

 - Correctness
-- Easily understood by other programmers
+- Ease of comprehension by other programmers
+- Maintainability
-- Minimizes code written
+- Succinctness
-- Sufficiently performant
+- Performance

 This is, however, only a starting point - these priorities should be driven by the context in which the code is written.